Teamfortress-dude/Buzzword-1/README.md

 **How the firmware roughly works**
 -
-To be honest, I'm not 100% sure how it works either as (I'm going to be completely honest) I used AI to assist me in the creation of it, but I can tell you how to use it.
+I'm not 100% sure how it works either as (I'm going to be completely honest) I used AI to assist me in the creation of it, but I can tell you how to use it.

 Igniter: